miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 I'm beat.

+Oh before we all go out in a blaze of glory, remind She Who Shall Not Be Named:

+- [ ] I tried giving her the exact same laptop I was using...
+TWICE
+- [ ] Even when we simplfied it, I gave her Darth Laptop, the clearly better one.
+- [ ] And the vim sessions we both so enjoyed.

+And so when you say I don't give out Mana from The Sky Equally and that it's based on Birth Privledge, that's the final like that burned the u

+I gave you cookies and cookies and more cookies.

+No other way.

+Otters 🦦🍎😃❔📦🎁👋🏻

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>